JefferyWlLee/1800_2023100_BBY13/README.md

     	<img src="./images/hand.svg.svg" width=75px height=75px alt="">
     </p>
 ## 1. Project Description
+* Here 2 Share is a community exchange app that  connects those who are in need of items or services to those who can fulfill those needs.

 ## 2. Names of Contributors
 List team members and/or short bio's here...